 - 1. After stabilizing the protein of interest for the desired length of time via Shield1, remove the medium containing Shield1. - 2.
-Rinse the cells with warm Dulbecco's Phosphate Buffered Saline (TC grade). - 3.
+Rinse the cells with warm Dulbecco's Phosphate Buffered Saline (TC grade) to ensure complete removal of Shield1. - 3.
 Detach the cells by your method of choice (trypsin, cell dissociation buffer, etc.) and split them into at least two new cell culture plates (the number of plates depends on the number of samples you would like to collect). - 4.
 Culture the cells in one plate in medium containing Shield1 (positive control) and culture the cells in the other plate(s) in medium without Shield1.